Remédio Santo: Story

 Eugénia is one of the three children of Graça.
 The others are Hortense and António.
 António Monforte is a priest and isn't really worried about the family's problems.
 Hortense Monforte left the family a long time ago.
 She was expelled by her own mother, because she didn't like the life she had.
 Hortense had married 3 times until the beginning of the story and all of her past husbands called José, and they were all death.
 She was called the White Widow.
 Hortense's son, Sebastião Monforte, has many girlfriends and many relationships but none of them is his future wife.
 Evangelina (Hortense's best friend) is the woman that will make Sebastião finally fall in love.
 Evangelina came from a rich family, but they have lost it all and she is desperate to find a way of winning money to live a happier life.
 But that's not her true story.

-There is someone who is killing people apparently without any reason, and that serial killer's identity is not known before the last episode.
+There is someone killing people apparently without any reason, and the identity of the serial killer is not known before the last episode.
 On 15 September Eugénia and Violante unmasks the killer, when he was trying to kill Armando.
 Evangelina is "the Death".
 She was getting the revenge from all the people who had been involved in her parents' death.

 This story is also a fight between good and evil.
 Aurora and Zacarias belong to different spirit worlds and Aurora tries to make Zacarias a good person.

 A lovely and scary story that makes us doubt about the world around us and mysteries life has in store to us.